Assassination of Anas Al-Sharif

 On 10 August 2025, Anas Al-Sharif, a Palestinian journalist working for Al Jazeera, was assassinated in an Israeli airstrike on a media tent outside Al-Shifa Hospital in Gaza City.
-The strike also killed four of his colleagues – Mohammed Qreiqeh, Ibrahim Zaher, Mohammed Noufal, and Moamen Aliwa – along with two others, including Al-Sharif's nephew.
+The strike also killed four other journalists – Mohammed Qreiqeh, Ibrahim Zaher, Mohammed Noufal, and Moamen Aliwa – along with two others, including Al-Sharif's nephew.

 The attack was widely condemned by Al Jazeera, press freedom organizations, and Palestinian authorities as a deliberate assault on journalists, while the Israel Defense Forces (IDF) claimed Al-Sharif was a Hamas operative – an allegation rejected by Al Jazeera and the Committee to Protect Journalists (CPJ).
 The assassination occurred amidst the ongoing Gaza war and was described as part of a broader pattern of violence against journalists in Gaza.

 Background

 Gaza war

 The broader context of the strike was Israel's military campaign in Gaza, launched in response to the October 7 attacks, which killed approximately 1,200 people and took over 200 hostages.
 By August 2025, the war had resulted more than 71,000 Palestinian deaths, widespread destruction, and a humanitarian crisis, including famine conditions in parts of Gaza.

 Journalists in Gaza face extreme risks, with the CPJ saying that Israel was responsible for nearly 70% of journalists killed globally in 2024, while Reporters Without Borders (RSF) had reported over 200 journalist deaths in Gaza since October 2023.
 The targeting of journalists, combined with Israel's restrictions on foreign media access to Gaza, was said to create an "information blackout" in parts of the territory.
 According to +972 Magazine, the IDF established a "legitimisation cell" after 7 October 2023 whose purpose was to find links between Palestinian journalists and Hamas in order to justify their targeting.

 A paper by the Watson School for International and Public Affairs highlighted that the Gaza war "killed more journalists than the U.S. Civil War, World Wars I and II, the Korean War, the Vietnam War (including the conflicts in Cambodia and Laos), the wars in Yugoslavia in the 1990s and 2000s, and the post-9/11 war in Afghanistan, combined".

 On 1 April 2024, the Israeli parliament passed a law that would shut down Al Jazeera broadcasts in Israel.
 Prime Minister Benjamin Netanyahu accused the outlet of "actively participating in the October 7 massacre and inciting against IDF soldiers".
 Israeli authorities also cited Al Jazeera's alleged links to Hamas.
 The Israeli government issued a temporary order to shut down Al Jazeera's operations in May 2024, claiming it had harmed "national interests".
 The ban was extended in June 2024, with the Tel Aviv-Jaffa District Court claiming a "direct and causal connection" between those who had carried out "terror attacks" in Israel and their consumption of Al Jazeera content.
 It also reasserted an alleged "close connection" between the media outlet and Hamas.